TalhaSaeed07/Line-Follower-Robot/README.md

-PID Line Follower Robot
+PID Line Follower Robot:

 This is a simple yet efficient line-following robot built using embedded C on Arduino.
 It uses a PID (Proportional–Integral–Derivative) control algorithm to follow a black line on a white surface with smooth and stable motion.

-Project Features
+Project Features:

 PID Control Algorithm for smooth line tracking